mre/envy/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    edit      Edit the envy config file
+    allow     Grants envy to load the given `.env` file deny      Revokes the authorization of a given `.env` file edit      Edit the envy config file
-    export    Export environment variables based on the current directory help      Prints this message or the help of the given subcommand(s) hook      Print the hook to activate envy for your shell show      Show envy config for current directory
+    export    Export environment variables based on the current directory help      Prints this message or the help of the given subcommand(s) hook      Print the hook to activate envy for your shell path      Print path to envy config file show      Show envy config for current directory
 ```